Overview & Themes

 Our network of collaborations extends globally, and includes partnerships with institutions and local communities around the world.
 Field training, local capacity building, and scholarly exchanges are also fundamental to our activities.

 Biological and cultural diversity: The diversity in human society today is the result of thousands of years of population dispersal, migration, and mixing.
 Cross-disciplinary research into this process - through archaeology, molecular genetics and linguistics - is providing major new insights.
 This work can inform not only our understanding of the history of biological and cultural diversity, but also our political discussion of its consequences.
-The Department of Archaeology continues this research, exploring the role of human mobility, migration and intermixing in weaving the complex tapestry of human diversity in our society today.
+The department continues this research, exploring the role of human mobility, migration and intermixing in weaving the complex tapestry of human diversity in our society today.

 The Anthropocene: Human modification of ecosystems is today occurring on an unprecedented scale.
 But the anthropogenic alteration of ecosystems is not new.
 Archaeological research over the past decades has revealed previously unappreciated instances of ancient ecological transformation.
 This has implications for how we understand and conserve ecosystems today, necessitating broader engagement with scientists and policy-makers.
-The Department of Archaeology is working closely with colleagues in the environmental sciences to understand how humans have altered environments on different temporal and spatial scales, reshaping species distributions, altering landscapes and creating novel ecosystems.
+The department is working closely with colleagues in the environmental sciences to understand how humans have altered environments on different temporal and spatial scales, reshaping species distributions, altering landscapes and creating novel ecosystems.

 Climate and society: The interplay between climatic change and the transformation of human societies is a major focus of research in the 21st century, reflecting increasing concern with the impact of current alterations to global climate.
 Palaeoenvironmental and archaeological records offer long-term perspectives on the tempo and spatial scale of climate change in different ecosystems, revealing the environmental, evolutionary and human impacts of climate change over many millennia.
-The Department of Archaeology is exploring the relationship between processes of climatic, evolutionary and cultural change, drawing on unique global records from the hyper-arid to hyper-humid regions of Asia, Africa, and elsewhere.
+The department is exploring the relationship between processes of climatic, evolutionary and cultural change, drawing on unique global records from the hyper-arid to hyper-humid regions of Asia, Africa, and elsewhere.